SuperagenticAI/codeoptix/docs/concepts/overview.md

 Understanding the fundamental concepts behind CodeOptiX.

-> **Agentic Code Optimization.
-Elevated Agent Experience.** Code Optimization Engine for every coding agent.
-Powered by Agent Optimizers like GEPA (Genetic-Pareto) and Bloom-style scenario generation for behavior testing.
+> **Agentic Code Optimization & Deep Evaluation for Superior Coding Agent Experience.** CodeOptiX is the universal code optimization engine that improves coding agent experience with deep evaluations and optimization.
+When AI coding agents dazzle with impressive code but leave you wondering about quality, maintainability, security, and reliability, CodeOptiX ensures proper behavior through evaluations, reflection, and self-improvement.

 ---

 ## What is CodeOptiX?

-CodeOptiX is an **agentic code optimization platform** for AI coding agents.
-It helps you:
+CodeOptiX is an **advanced evaluation and optimization platform** for AI coding agents.
+It provides comprehensive testing, analysis, and improvement capabilities to ensure your coding agents produce high-quality, reliable code.

-- ✅ **Evaluate** agent behavior
-- ✅ **Reflect** on results
-- ✅ **Evolve** agent prompts
+### Key Capabilities

+- 🔍 **Deep Evaluation** - Comprehensive behavioral testing of coding agents
+- 📊 **Detailed Analysis** - In-depth performance metrics and issue identification
+- 🧠 **Smart Optimization** - [GEPA](https://github.com/gepa-ai/gepa)-powered prompt evolution and improvement
+- 🎯 **Quality Assurance** - Automated testing against security, reliability, and correctness behaviors

 ---